 Parents and their children at Key Stage 2 (aged 7-11)

-- Encourage your child’s primary school to sign up to the ASA School Swimming Charter here and they will get lots of support from the ASA with their school swimming programme
+- Encourage your child’s primary school to sign up to the School Swimming Charter here and they will get lots of support from us with their school swimming programme

 - Ask your child’s school what they are doing about school swimming.
 Every child should be able to swim unaided for at least a length (25 metres) by the time they leave primary school – what are the attainment rates like at your child’s school?